Author: Vanessa Ngan, Staff Writer, 2006.

 In New Zealand, genuine sun protective clothing must be made from fabric that complies with the standard AS/NZS4399:1996.
 Clothing that has met this standard will carry a label stating one of the UPF ratings as shown in the table above.

 Much research is going into producing sun protective fabrics.
 A team at the University of New South Wales in Australia has developed a material that looks like pure close-knit cotton with a UPF of 100.
 Research has shown that a simple white cotton T-shirt only provides the same protection as applying a sunscreen with SPF 5.
 The amount of protection fabric provides depends on the type of fabric and the weave or knit of the fabric.
 In general, the tighter the weave or knit, the higher the UPF.

 Fabrics that provide better protection include:

 Fabrics that provide poor protection include:

 It is not necessary to buy clothing made from specially manufactured sun protective fabric, as a wide variety of everyday apparel will provide some protection.
 To assess protection simply hold the material up to a window or lamp and see how much light gets through.
 Less light filtering through means greater protection.
 In addition, darker colours provide more protection than fabrics of the same material in light colours.

-Many fabrics, including special sun protective clothing will have their protection reduced, some by as much as a half when they get wet.
-This is especially true for wet cotton; silk and viscose may actually be more protective when wet.
+Many fabrics, including special sun-protective clothing, will have their protection reduced, some by as much as half when they get wet.
+This is especially true for wet cotton; silk and viscose may be more protective when wet.

 Sun protective clothing made from UV protective fabric is available from many stores; just look at the labelling to make sure it complies with the standard and has a UPF rating.
 There are numerous Internet sites that market sun protective clothing.